Nadiia Chervinska

 6. Marketing strategies

-Your marketing strategies represent the high-level approaches you will use to achieve your marketing goals.
-They form the basis of your marketing plan, guiding your marketing efforts.
-They should be informed by your understanding of your business and your market analysis and goals.
+Marketing strategies represent the high-level approaches you will use to achieve your marketing goals.
+They form the basis of the plan, guiding your marketing tactics.
+They should be informed by the understanding of business and market analysis and goals.
 If your goal is to increase brand awareness, a possible strategy could be leveraging social media marketing to reach a wider audience.
 If your aim is to improve customer retention, a strategy might be to develop a loyalty program.

 Pro tip: